Cobalt laurate

-Cobalt laurate is an metal-organic compound with the chemical formula C_{24}H_{48}CoO_{4}.
+Cobalt laurate is a metal-organic compound with the chemical formula C_{24}H_{48}CoO_{4}.
 It is classified as a metallic soap, i.e. a metal derivative of a fatty acid (lauric acid).

 Synthesis

 Cobalt laurate can be prepared by the reaction of aqueous solutions of cobalt(II) chloride (CoCl2) with sodium laurate.

 Physical properties

 Cobalt laurate forms dark violet crystals.

 It does not dissolve in water, but is soluble in alcohol.